hrtechifyed/COPY-of-GROWWITHHR/ROADMAP.md

 - `docs/releases/v0.16.0-m2-explainable-recommendation-foundation.md`

+The M2 validation record is:

+- `docs/releases/v0.16.0-m2-validation-record.md`

 ### Stable-route guarantee

 M2 does not replace `/analyze-company.html`.

 The private-beta diagnostics remain isolated at `/analyze-company-v3.html`.

-Public routing must continue to resolve to the stable assessment while:
+Public routing continues to resolve to the stable assessment while:

 `complianceDnaV3: false`